 15 Color Scheme Generators To Use in 2020

 With website design being specific and comprehensive these days, selecting a color scheme becomes almost as important as the content itself.
 Coming up with a palette that is not only creative and professional but also unique can sometimes be a very time-consuming task.
 To ease out this problematic aspect, there are multiple color scheme generators available online for free which can help you find color palettes based on trends and color schemes that can prove to bring an edge to your website.
-They also include hex (colour) codes that make the colours easier to identify while designing the website.
+They also include hex (color) codes that make the colors easier to identify while designing the website.

-To start with, here are some tips that can help you pick a strong colour palette:
+To start with, here are some tips that can help you pick a strong color palette:

 1: Different types of Color Palettes

-There are four ways to determine and choose a set of colours:
+There are four ways to determine and choose a set of colors:

-- Monochrome: As the name suggests, a monochromatic scheme focuses on different shades and tints of a single colour.
+- Monochrome: As the name suggests, a monochromatic scheme focuses on different shades and tints of a single color.
 Website designers most commonly use this tool as it overrides the possibility of a visual break while scrolling through the website.

-- Analogous: This color scheme refers to any three or five colours that are adjacent on the colour wheel.
-So necessarily, when you pick a primary colour, the ones on either side of it will make for the color scheme.
+- Analogous: This color scheme refers to any three or five colors that are adjacent on the color wheel.
+So necessarily, when you pick a primary color, the ones on either side of it will make for the color scheme.

-- Complementary: Much like the analogous color scheme, this type focuses on the opposite colours on the colour wheel.
-If you pick a primary colour, the one directly opposite shall comprise for the color scheme.
+- Complementary: Much like the analogous color scheme, this type focuses on the opposite colors on the color wheel.
+If you pick a primary color, the one directly opposite shall comprise for the color scheme.
 This type necessarily gives a more contrasting effect that others.

-- Triadic: This color scheme includes a triangle of three primary colours on the color scheme.
+- Triadic: This color scheme includes a triangle of three primary colors on the color scheme.
 This palette is the best one to bring out a visual contrast on your webpage.

 2: Consider a Color Psychology

-Necessarily, colours are known to evoke certain emotions in the mind of the viewer.
+Necessarily, colors are known to evoke certain emotions in the mind of the viewer.
 For example, yellow is known to evoke joy, happiness and energy.
-That is why most of the food and work-out websites use the colour yellow – to make it pop with energy!
+That is why most of the food and work-out websites use the color yellow – to make it pop with energy!

 3: Using Color Trends

-It is an absolute want-want to consider colour trends before selecting a palette for your website.
-Especially when your design feels a new brand or a start-up, it is affirmative to look at the dynamic world of colour trends to appeal to a broader audience.
-You can choose from a variety of patterns like the flat colour trend, the metro colours and many more like these.
+It is an absolute want-want to consider color trends before selecting a palette for your website.
+Especially when your design feels a new brand or a start-up, it is affirmative to look at the dynamic world of color trends to appeal to a broader audience.
+You can choose from a variety of patterns like the flat color trend, the metro colors and many more like these.

 4: Real Photo Inspirations

 A story is always more believable when it comes from personal experience.
 And a website is nothing but a portrayal of expertise.
-So to many is more apprehensive, you can consider selecting colours from real-life imagery that can hence be converted into a suitable website.
-With the use of color scheme generator applications, you can straightaway derive colours ideal to your real-life images.
+So to many is more apprehensive, you can consider selecting colors from real-life imagery that can hence be converted into a suitable website.
+With the use of color scheme generator applications, you can straightaway derive colors ideal to your real-life images.

 Now that we know what exactly helps in finding the perfect color scheme, here are some free and fantastic color scheme generators to use in 2020: